Mechanical-Advantage/ZumoTraining/09-EscapingTheLabyrinth/README.md

 ## Overview

 In this challenge, you'll write the code to navigate a maze of lines.
-It will work through the maze to find the ending and (maybe) learn the optimal route for a second run.
+The Zumo will work through the maze to find the ending and (maybe) learn the optimal route for a second run.

 ## Support